umang23567/AP-Assignments/README.md

 3. Compile the files by typing: javac *.java
 4. Run the program by typing: java Main

-Note: The Main class already contains predefined data, which can be modified if needed for evaluating the functionality of the code.
+Note: The `Main` class contains predefined data (raw data from the course system database).
+This data can be modified, if necessary, by anyone evaluating the functionality of the code.

 Limitations: Due to tight deadlines, time constraints hindered the development of a more comprehensive and realistic Course Management System: